firebird631/siis/doc/commands.md

 It open a new window with a matplotlib chart, as dynamic as possible, for the selected timeframe.
 Note this feature is only for dev/testing only, the charting client is very primitive and could have some bugs.
-The future monitoring WebClient will offers more user friendly and powerfull charting feature.
+The future monitoring WebClient will offer more user-friendly and powerful charting feature.

 ## User Save ##

 ```:save``` or ```:s```

 Force to save now all strategies/appliances states and existing trades.
 This operation is done automatically at program exit.

 ## Add Dynamic Stop Loss ##